A simple, free way to keep track of your nonprofit’s volunteers and opportunities.

 - Made individual volunteer view responsive so it shows correctly on all device widths.

 - Adjusted system used to add new settings in the future.

-- Bugfix: Fix issue where admin notice would show again after the settings were changed.
+- Fixed bug where admin notice would show again after the settings were changed.

-- Show admin notice when plugin is activated directing people to tips on how to get started.
+- Added admin notice when plugin is activated directing people to tips on how to get started.

-- Adjust how templates are loaded for a single volunteer opportunity to improve theme compatibility.
+- Adjusted how templates are loaded for a single volunteer opportunity to improve theme compatibility.